 Examples of Humility in the Bible

-Did you ever consider pruning as one of the examples of humility in the Bible?
+Did you ever consider pruning as one of the examples of having a spirit of humility?
 Well, I hadn’t, really.
 But it takes humility to accept pruning, and benefit from it.
 This book has helped me connect the dots here.
 I have been in a season of pruning for a few years, without realizing it.
 I have run to God about my problems, and done what I could (or thought I should) to sort it out, and make improvements.

 Figuring out that wasn’t the answer, and taking the time to be still, and know that I am God, has brought me to a turning point.
 The chapter on the grapevine Essence is remarkable!
-Or another one of the great examples of humility in the Bible highlighted here, is the chapter on Coriander, where the Israelites had to be taught humility with the Manna.
+Or another one highlighted here, is the chapter on Coriander, where the Israelites had to be taught humility with the Manna.

 More Devotionals You May Enjoy